zschaeffer/dsp/00a-markdown.md

 - It is relevant to learn Markdown so the pre-work can be submitted in an easy-to-read format.
 - During the bootcamp, you will create a blog on an open source tool and the blogs will be written in Markdown

+## Instructions
+Read this document and use the Markdown syntax to write up your pre-work solutions.

+## Deliverable
+Markdown syntax will be seen in subsequent pre-work file submissions.

 ---

 ## Introduction